Tatone26/Numworks-games/README.md

 **NEW BIS : All games can now be downloaded as a single package with "alltheapps.nwa" !
 Saves a lot of space thanks to compiler optimisations.**

-> Be warned : resetting the console will remove any app and all the data too.
+> Be warned : resetting the console will remove any app and all the data too -> you can enter GodMode to edit the highscores by pressing 'shift' while clicking on settings.

 *Feel free to download and copy the code it if you want, but it's quite messy as I work alone.*